Keep up to date through our Newsletter

 Terms of reference published 13 September 2021.

-Chris Robson has been appointed as the independent reviewer.
+Chris Robson was appointed as the independent reviewer.
 Chris worked for the Metropolitan Police Service for 30 years in a wide range of roles.
-Since 2017 he has been the independent chair of a number of safeguarding boards and he has undertaken various safeguarding reviews:
+Since 2017 he has been the independent chair of a number of safeguarding boards and he has undertaken various safeguarding reviews.

 With regard to the review, the LDF’s privacy notice can be found here

 Update 5th July 2022

 The independent review regarding Fr Alan Griffin has been published by the Diocese of London.
 The review has been released in full, alongside the Diocese’s response.
 Please visit this page for more information.